 Athletes with mild to moderate COVID-19 symptoms (e.g. who managed their condition at home and have recovered) pose more of a challenge.
 Few will have had testing with confirmed COVID-19 infection and most will simply suspect they had the infection.
-For those that have fully recovered [symptom free at rest for 7 days and no sooner than day 10 from the onset of symptoms], we recommend a thorough clinical assessment (e.g. to evaluate prior nature of symptoms including presence of chest pain and palpitations) and then as a minimum cardiac evaluation before RTP; 12-Lead ECG and ECHO.
+For those that have fully recovered without ongoing cardiovascular symptoms [symptom free at rest for 7 days and no sooner than day 10 from the onset of symptoms], we recommend a thorough clinical assessment with a medicalhistory and physical examination.
+It is essential that physicians managing potentially affected athletes are equipped with personal protective equipment and pay particular attention to cleansing the stethoscope with detergent wipes after use.
+The preliminary assessment should focus on the presence of chest pain, dyspnoea, palpitation, exertional dizziness, syncope, tachycardia, added heart sounds, basal crepitations or reduced air entry.
+We also recommend a minimum of additional cardiac testing including 12-Lead ECG and ECHO before RTP.
 If abnormalities are observed, a cardiac MRI should be performed to exclude myocarditis.
 Other secondary investigations may include cardiopulmonary exercise testing and 24h Holter ECG.

-Athletes with persistent COVID-19 symptoms may take longer than 14 days to recover.
-These symptoms may include severe fatigue, pronounced breathlessness, and chest pain, even after the acute infection has resolved.
-For this group, we recommend a 12-Lead ECG and cardiac MRI to check specifically for myocarditis.
+Athletes with persistent COVID-19 symptoms may take longer than 14 days to recover..
+For this group, we recommend 12-Lead ECG and cardiac MRI to check specifically for myocarditis a thorough history and physical examination,.
 If the MRI is normal then, proceed to cardiopulmonary exercise testing and 24h Holter ECG.
 This stepwise approach is to ensure athletes who are still ill are not made to exercise maximally until initial investigations have been completed.

-Athletes who experienced COVID-19 symptoms severe enough to present to hospital, we recommend a full cardiac work-up including; 12-Lead ECG, cardiac MRI, cardiopulmonary exercise testing, and 24h Holter ECG.
+Athletes who experienced COVID-19 symptoms severe enough to require admission to hospital, we recommend a full cardiac work-up including; 12-Lead ECG, cardiac MRI, cardiopulmonary exercise testing, and 24h Holter ECG.

 Role of serum cardiac troponin: The panel recommends that measurement of serum cardiac troponin should be confined to athletes with on-going symptoms compatible with myocarditis and those where imaging studies reveal impaired myocardial function.
 In such circumstance, the athlete should be rested for at least 48 hours before investigation as intensive exercise itself may be associated with a transient increase in serum cardiac troponin concentration.
-Routine troponin assessment in all athletes who may have had COVID-19 infection is not recommended because there are no validated cut-off values for cardiac involvement in COVID19 and baseline troponin levels during normal health will not be available for most athletes.
+Routine troponin assessment in all athletes who may have had COVID-19 infection is not recommended because there are no validated cut-off values for cardiac involvement in COVID-19 and baseline troponin levels during normal health will not be available for most athletes.

-Annual medical timings: Some elite clubs may choose to perform 12-Lead ECG and/or ECHO through expediting the usual pre-season annual medical.
-If ECG is performed, it would be desirable to have access to previous ECGs as some repolarisation changes detected in myocarditis overlap with those observed in athletic training.
+Annual medical timings: Some elite clubs may choose to perform 12-lead ECG and/or ECHO through expediting the usual pre-season annual medical evaluation.
+If ECG is performed, it would be desirable to compare with previous ECGs as some repolarisation changes detected in myocarditis overlap with those observed in athletic training.

 INSERT FIGURE 1 HERE

-Respiratory
+Respiratory System